GarySsu/springboot/README.md

 # Base on the springboot project, use to quickly build small and medium api or Restful API projects
+* Makes use of JWT authentication for securing an exposed REST API
 * Use caching with annotations.
-You can add,delete,query and updare information by redis.
+You can add,delete,query and update information by redis.
-* Makes use of JWT authentication for securing an exposed REST API

 ## Reference Documents:
 * https://www.baeldung.com/spring-cache-tutoriala
 * https://www.baeldung.com/spring-boot-security-autoconfiguration

 ### Here is a quick teaser of an application :
+#### Using JWT authentication in Springboot
+    {
+      "status": 200,
+      "msg": "Login Success",
+      "data": "Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJleHAiOjE1OTA4MjEwNTIsInVzZXJuYW1lIjoiZ2FyeSJ9.6hHez-JqknYoUlB9NFDhRLQP1ysN93kWWqbcxfA4GPA"
+    }

 #### Using Spring Data Redis in Springboot
     @Cacheable(value = "city", key="'city_'.concat(#a0)")
     public CityEntity findById(Integer id) {